GemWallet/gemwallet-website/docs/api/introduction.md

 <script src="https://cdn.jsdelivr.net/gh/GemWallet/gemwallet-extension@{version}/dist/gemwallet-api.min.js"></script>
 ```

-After adding the library to your webpages using GemWallet, you will need to import the proper functions as explained in the guide [here](/docs/api/using-gemwallet-in-browser).
+After adding the library to your web pages using GemWallet, you will need to import the proper functions as explained in the guide [here](/docs/api/using-gemwallet-in-browser).

 ## For Node.js applications